courselabs/observability/labs/logging/README.md

 The Apache web server produces appliction logs and access logs, recording every page visit, with request and response details.

-Run Apache in a Docker container:
+Run Apache in a Docker container and show the logs:

 ```
-docker run -it -p 8010:80 httpd:alpine
+docker run -d -p 8010:80 --name apache httpd:alpine

+docker logs -f apache
 ```

-> The `-it` flag means you're connecting your terminal to the container, so you'll see log entries printed out; if you see a SIGWINCH log and your container exits, that's a [known issue](https://github.com/docker-library/httpd/issues/9), you can just run the command again.
+> The `-f` flag means you're following the logs, so every time Apache writes a new log entry, you'll see it in your terminal

 When it starts the app generates a few log lines like this: